fastlane/fastlane/README.md

     sigh --force

-By default, ```sigh``` will include all certificates on development profiles, and first certificate on other types.
+By default, `sigh` will include all certificates on development profiles, and first certificate on other types.
 If you need to specify which certificate to use you can either use the environment variable `SIGH_CERTIFICATE`, or pass the name or expiry date of the certificate as argument:

     sigh -c "SunApps GmbH"

-Or identify be expire date if you're using the same names for multiple certificates

-    sigh -d "Nov 11, 2017"
+# Repair

+`sigh` can automatically repair all your existing provisioning profiles which are expired or just invalid.

+All you have to do is

+    sigh repair

 # Resign